sofiamancini/PhysicsLabs/README.md

-# PhysicsLabs
+# PendulumLab

-Storing all finished and ongoing physics labs.
+Solve and plot a pendulum using two methods.